eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 - or a combined [SIOP & OpenID4VP request](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-combining-this-specificatio)

 In the same device  scenario the aforementioned authorization request reaches the wallet in terms of a deep link.
-Similarly, in the cross device scenario, the request would be obtained via scanning a QR Code.
+Similarly, in the cross-device scenario, the request would be obtained via scanning a QR Code.

 Regardless of the scenario, wallet must take the URI (of the deep link or the QR Code) that represents the authorization request and ask the SDK to validate the URI (that is to make sure that it represents one of the supported